 At Reaktor, growth starts with you.
 There are mentor programs, book study groups, and deep tech chat channels, yet, no one person who is in charge of internal learning or responsible for asking you if you feel your growth is where you’d like it to be.
 Differently put, we like to think the person in charge is you – and, to be perfectly honest, in case that’s news, it was always you.
 Once you have taken charge, there are more benefits here than I have space left to name.

 Software engineers tend to repeat past mistakes.
 A lot.
 With the number of engineers in the world growing at a ridiculous pace, it’s hard to teach people as fast as there are new people to teach.
 Seniors are, well, rare.
 However, at Reaktor, the majority of people have been learning the craft for many thousands of hours already.
 If you have questions, your colleagues will have answers.

 I’ll finish with an anecdote about having fun outside of your comfort zone.
 My third week at Reaktor, whilst visiting the main office in Helsinki, a friendly person pointed out a small knowledge sharing session was about to take place for interested summer interns.
 Now, most talks I’ve seen are frontend JS, and most are a bit ‘slow’ for my taste.
 Ever so remotely worried this would be another talk on a familiar concept, I joined.

-As one of my new colleagues quickly went over the topic, it took me about 10 minutes to start asking questions, simply to follow along.
+As one of my new colleagues quickly went over the topic, it took about 10 minutes for me to start asking questions simply to follow along.
 By minute 20, three things had become abundantly clear: I was out of my depth and losing track, I was terribly excited to find myself having no clue what was going on, and the interns – still calmly nodding in agreement with the speaker – were ahead of many of the seniors I’d come across.